Last updated: May 21, 2022

 A horse many experts consider the best of the 20th century, Man o’ War, captured the 1920 Preakness in his season debut after bypassing the Kentucky Derby.
 The once-beaten “Big Red” was followed a half-century later by another colt who shared that nickname: Secretariat (1973).

-Fillies have won the Preakness five times, with Rachel Alexandra the most recent after she snapped an 85-year drought in 2009.
+Fillies have won the Preakness six times, with Swiss Skydiver the most recent after she won in 2020.

 The connections of the Preakness winner are awarded replicas of the Woodlawn Vase.
 Designed by Tiffany and Company in 1860.